 The H.E.L.G.O.
 CHILD LABOUR PROJECT is a manageable organisation:

-The basic prerequisite to be accepted in the project is that the parents have to agree to their child attending school for ten years with no incidents of child labour during this period.
-Our social workers will also pay visits to the family to convince themselves that the child really is not affected by child labour.
+The basic prerequisite to be accepted in the project is that the parents have to agree to their child attending school for ten years during which the child cannot work and has to focus on its education.
+Our social workers are monitoring this and are continuously in close contact with the child and its family.

-The freshly enrolled children must first go through a probationary year to see if they are sufficiently committed to their new task in life and also to see if they can socially integrate adequately.
-Even when the children have declared their commitment to learning, there will always be the occasional case of one or the other terminating their schooling.
+The freshly enrolled children must first go through a probationary year to see if they are sufficiently committed to their new task in life: going to school regularly and studying.
+Even when the children have declared their commitment to learning, there will always be the occasional case dropping out of school.
 At the end of the probationary year they have then become real project children and know that H.E.L.G.O. will accompany them side by side for all those years until they have then completed their education.

 We try to ensure that the number of boys and girls are equally represented in the project.